Find a Law Firm

 I have not been happy with the level or service received from my lawyer.
 Is there a Paragon Mortgages conveyancing panel complaints department or do I complain directly to the law firm?

-There is little point in complaining directly to Paragon Mortgages.
+Complaining to Paragon Mortgages about their conveyancing panel is unlikely to yield much of a response.
 Every solicitor firm and conveyancer must have a complaints procedure.
 You can get information from the solicitor’s or conveyancer’s website or ask at their office.
 They must tell you about it if you ask.

 If a licensed conveyancer does not have a complaints procedure or will not tell you about it, contact the Council for Licensed Conveyancers (CLC), which will make sure that your complaint is properly dealt with by the conveyancer.
 Please see below for more information.